Vol. 01 — Lifecycle Portfolio

 Detailed unboxing, fit guide, first-purchase coupon, clear exchange/return policy.

-+ musical content: a roots samba/pagode recording with seasoned elders — "in the broth life serves you" — reinforcing the Brazilian soul and authenticity of the collection.
++ musical content: a roots samba/pagode reinforcing the Brazilian soul and authenticity of the collection.

 §08 — A correspondence